Are you interested in an Equis Financial review?

 Increasing Your Commission Percentages

-As you hit production goals over a three-month period of time, Equis provides a boost to your commission.
+As you hit production goals over a three-month period of time, Equis Financial Inc. provides a boost to your commission.

 Note that beyond the 2nd and 3rd commission levels, you’ll need to invest your time into recruiting agents to see further commission growth, even if you’re hitting the production goals exclusively through your own personal sales.